 Wash all the elements with clean water and dry them with pure fabric.

-Maintaining Your Countertop Ice Maker
+Maintaining Your Ice Makers Countertop

 Regular maintenance is essential to keep your ice maker running smoothly and avoid breakdowns.
 Below is a detailed overview of preserving your ice maker: